acl-org/ethics-tutorial/README.md

 * <a href="slides/Understanding Ethics in NLP Authoring and Reviewing – Presentation Deck.pdf">PDF, local copy</a> - created from the Google Slides origin deck
 * <a href="slides/Understanding Ethics in NLP Authoring and Reviewing – Presentation Deck.pptx">Microsoft Powerpoint, local copy</a> - created from the Google Slides origin deck

-The first segment (Slides 6-39) covers the definition and scope of ethics; its origins; virtue, deontological and utilitarian forms of ethics; experiments and policy reactions to ethical violation (Nuremburg Trials and Code, Belmont Report).
-_This segment originated from Karën Fort._
+The first segment (Slides 6-39) covers the definition and scope of ethics; its origins; virtue, deontological and utilitarian forms of ethics; experiments and policy reactions to ethical violation (Nuremburg Trials and Code, Belmont Report).  _This segment originated from Karën Fort._

-The second segment (Slides 40-70) focuses on appropriate use and application, biases and evaluation, covering hypothetical and real instances of ethical problems in recent research (Chicken dilemma, IQ prediction, sexual orientation prediction -- the "Gaydar" paper, and how AI and NLP technology influences people both directly and indirectly.
- _This segment originated from Yulia Tsvetkov._
+The second segment (Slides 40-70) focuses on appropriate use and application, biases and evaluation, covering hypothetical and real instances of ethical problems in recent research (Chicken dilemma, IQ prediction, sexual orientation prediction -- the "Gaydar" paper, and how AI and NLP technology influences people both directly and indirectly.  _This segment originated from Yulia Tsvetkov._

 A final presentation segment (Slides 86-99) reprised work from Benotti and Blackburn (2022) [_Ethical Consideration Sections in Natural Language Processing Papers_](https://aclanthology.org/2022.emnlp-main.299/), which examined such written ECS in NLP papers to analyze the issues covered in terms of 1) research benefits, 2) potential harms, and 3) vulnerable groups affected.
-It covers the differences between geographical region's reporting of such issues
- _This segment originated from Luciana Benotti._
+It covers the differences between geographical region's reporting of such issues.  _This segment originated from Luciana Benotti._

-The remainder of the slides were framing materials to help introduce the tutorial, and set up the abstract critique exercise.

- _This segment originated from Min-Yen Kan and all presenters._
+The remainder of the slides were framing materials to help introduce the tutorial, and set up the abstract critique exercise.  _This segment originated from Min-Yen Kan and all presenters._

 ## <a id="tr">Tutorial Recording</a>

 ## <a id="a">Activity</a>

 ## <a id="r">Resources</a>

+* The ACL Ethics Stakeholder Survey - Prior to the tutorial, the AEC also conducted a survey of our ACL stakeholders, to help priortize ethics needs of our community.
+This tutorial is a direct result of that mandate.
+We will also deposit the full report for the survey and associated presentation slides, to be presented live at ACL (Toronto, Canada) on 11 July 2023.

-* The ACL Ethics Reading List - [https://github.com/acl-org/ethics-reading-list](https://github.com/acl-org/ethics-reading-list)
+* The ACL Ethics Reading List - [https://github.com/acl-org/ethics-reading-list](https://github.com/acl-org/ethics-reading-list) - also mentioned in Slide 110

 The tutorial (Slide 109) also concluded with a list of faculty courses (by our presenters, certainly there are more out there) that have also taught similar topics.
 For expediency we list them directly here: